rajdakin/maze/INTERACTING.md

 ```lua
 level:setRoom(room) -- where room is the new room number
 ```
-Rooms are a single array, but printing the map divide them in `level:getColumnCount()` columns, and the one on top left is the room number 1.
+Rooms are a single array, but printing the map divide them in `level:getColumnCount()` columns, and the one on top left is the room number 1 and the room number 2 is in the second column.

 Simulate a move:
 ```lua